Yonashenok/Quick-Bites/README.md

 # 📖 [Restaurant] <a name="about-project"></a>

 **[Our Restaurant]** is a website for meal Delivery service.
-With this app , customers can go through the menu and order and see there to total perches, they can like on meals.
+With this app , customers can go through the menu and order and see there to total purchase , they can like on meals.
 All data is preserved thanks to [Involvement API](https://microverse.notion.site/Involvement-API-869e60b5ad104603aa6db59e08150270).
 This website is build by using JavaScript, Webpack and ES6.

 ## 🛠 Built With <a name="built-with"></a>